pactus-project/pactus-website/content/blog/2025-12-08-newsletter-nov-2025.md

 stats, and alerts directly to your favorite messaging app.

 Staying connected with the Pactus network has never been easier.
-You can now receive real-time notifications and query network status without leaving WhatsApp.
+You can now interact  and query network status without leaving WhatsApp.
 This is part of our ongoing effort to make Pactus accessible to everyone, everywhere.